How to Find the Best Commercial Property Management CompaniesMay 16, 2019

 Many real estate owners have neither the time nor inclination to personally manage their properties.
 Consequently, commercial real estate owners hire commercial property management companies (CPMCs).
 Managers take care of the details, while owners receive the benefits of rental income!
 Commercial property management companies run all aspects of a commercial building.
 Specifically, duties include advertising, marketing, leasing, rent collection, repairs, maintenance, record-keeping, reporting and accounting.
 However, not all commercial property managers are the same.

-6 Marks of High-Quality Commercial Property Management Companies
+6 Marks of Top Commercial Property Management Companies

 Naturally, commercial property management companies must be competent and trustworthy.
-However, the better commercial property management companies should also exhibit the following six qualities.
+However, top commercial property management companies should also exhibit the following six qualities.

 1) They Are Responsive

 Property managers should never be hard to contact.
 They must promptly respond to your emails, phone calls and messages.
 Furthermore, these managers must immediately act to handle and remediate emergency situations while keeping you informed.
 Primarily, this means keeping tenants safe and your property operational.
-Such examples include power outages, fire, severe weather, natural disasters and acts of terror.
+For example, this includes power outages, fires, severe weather, natural disasters and acts of terror.
 Property management companies demonstrate responsiveness with a dedicated customer service team and after-hour coverage.
 Normally, owners prefer CPMCs that manage multiple properties.
 Clearly, the reason is that it’s easier to determine their responsiveness by speaking with other owners.

 2) They Don’t Overcharge

 Generally, commercial property management companies charge between 5% and 10% of rents for their services.
 While it’s easy to calculate the amount in dollar terms, one thing is more important.
 That is, you must know the basis for the charge.
 You should avoid managers that charge based upon potential rent collections.
-When they don’t collect rent, they shouldn’t collect a fee.
-Vacant units or deadbeat tenants are as much their problem as yours, and they shouldn’t profit from them.
-In addition, good managers keep common area maintenance expenses down, preferably with triple-net leases.
+If they don’t collect rent, then they shouldn’t collect a fee.
+In this way, vacant units or deadbeat tenants are as much their problem as yours, and the management company shouldn’t profit from them.
+Finally, good managers keep common area maintenance expenses down, preferably with triple-net leases.

 3) They Are Proactive